hwding/pdf-unstamper/README.md

 Options:
-   -d,  --directly          directly modify the input file(s), which makes option o/O unnecessary -r,  --recursive         process files in the given dir recursively
+   -d,  --directly          directly modify the input file(s), which makes option o/O unnecessary -t,  --cut-tail          remove the last element of each page, which makes option w optional -r,  --recursive         process files in the given dir recursively
 ```